What will I learn in medical school?

 How do I get licensed to practice medicine?

-During medical school you’ll start the licensure process, which begins in the second year with the United States Medical Licensing Examination (USMLE) Step 1 exam.
+You’ll start the licensure process during the second year of medical school with the United States Medical Licensing Examination (USMLE) Step 1 exam.
 Step 1 covers the sciences fundamental to the practice of medicine.
 The Step 2 exam, which measures clinical knowledge and skills, is usually completed during the third or fourth year of medical school.
-The final Step 3 exam for initial licensure occurs during the first or second year of residency training, after you’ve completed medical school and have received your MD.
+The final exam for initial licensure, Step 3, occurs during the first or second year of residency training, after you have completed medical school and received your medical degree.

 Will my experience be the same at any medical school?

-All medical schools accredited by the Liaison Committee on Medical Education (LCME) have the same goal of preparing their students for residency training and practicing medicine by providing a thorough foundation in the medical sciences and training in clinical skills.
+All medical schools share the goal of preparing their students for residency training and practicing medicine, and are required to adhere to national accreditation standards.
 However, each school has its own specific mission, curriculum, course format, and academic schedule.
-Before you apply to a school, research that school’s mission statement and graduation requirements, such as community service, research experience, and specific coursework.
-You can find this information on each school’s website or on thewebsite.
+Before you apply to a school, research that school’s mission statement to see how it aligns with your own goals.
+Also review the graduation requirements, such as community service, research experience, and specific coursework.
+You can find this information on each school’s website or on the Medical School Admission Requirements website.

 Who can I ask for help if I get overwhelmed?